 Patients, families, visitors or staff can contact a Patient Advocate with any issues or concerns.
 A Patient Advocate will be assigned to look into your complaint and work with you to resolve the issue during your hospitalization.
 Opportunities for improvement identified through this process will be used to improve the care we deliver.

-To speak with a Patient Advocate during your hospitalization, call 561-745-5795 or 561-745-5758 between 8:00 a.m. and 4:30 p.m.
+To speak with a Patient Advocate during your hospitalization, call 561-263-5758 between 8:00 a.m. and 5:00 p.m.
 Monday through Friday, excluding holidays.
+For assistance in Spanish, please call 561-263-5795.
 You may also visit our office located in the East Lobby of the main hospital.
 No appointments are necessary.
 Our team is here to meet or exceed your expectation of excellence.
+Jupiter Medical Center also has a Pediatric Liaison, Lucy Forth, available who is bilingual Spanish and serves as an additional resource for parents of our pediatric patients.
+Whether our pediatric patients are at their ER admission or throughout their hospital stay, our goal is to enhance the overall patient experience and communication as well as address any issues identified.
+Lucy can be contacted at 561-263-5795.

 Fax: Office of Quality Monitoring, 630-792-5636